The Buzz

 1. Business Growth Opportunities

 As part of the Bipartisan Infrastructure Law, the Department of Transportation announced the National Electric Vehicle Infrastructure (NEVI) program.
-This program puts aside $5 billion to add 500,000 EV charging stations along US highways by 2030.
+This program allocates $5 billion to install 500,000 electric vehicle (EV) charging stations along U.S. highways by 2030.
 States are seeking qualified electricians to capture these funds and help build out America’s infrastructure.

-It’s also worth keeping in mind that NEVI is only part of the nationwide EV infrastructure effort.
-Cities and municipalities are beginning to embrace EV charging as well, and by 2030, it’s estimated we’ll need 28 million public chargers to support all the EVs on the road.
+It’s also worth keeping in mind that NEVI is only part of the nationwide effort to develop an EV infrastructure.
+Cities and municipalities are also beginning to embrace EV charging, and by 2030, it’s estimated that we’ll need 28 million public chargers to support all the EVs on the road.
 These projects will need experienced electrical contractors, so it’s in your best interest to add EV charging installation to your tool belt.

 2. Your Customer’s Need EV Charging Guidance